Enpass vs Bitwarden review 2026

 Account and password recovery

-Strangely, there’s no account or password recovery available on either Enpass or Bitwarden.
-In Enpass’ case, this is due to the fact that all your information remains stored on your own device rather than a server, so there would be no way of recovering your data.
+Strangely, there’s no account or password recovery available on Enpass.
+This is due to the fact that all your information remains stored on your own device rather than a server, so there would be no way of recovering your data.
 If you do get locked out of your Enpass vault, you’ll need to reset your account.
+This means losing all of your saved login credentials, which can be a huge hassle.

 Password generator

-When comparing the password generators offered by Enpass and Bitwarden, we were pleased to discover that both are easy to use and offer customization, which is ideal if you want to set the parameters for each of your passwords.
+When comparing the password generators offered by Enpass and Bitwarden, we were pleased to discover that both password managers lets you create strong passwords with easy to use customization, which is ideal if you want to set specific parameters for each of your logins.

 Enpass lets you choose between completely randomly generated passwords and passphrases.
 And it also gives you the option to choose the length of your passwords, along with whether you want upper and lower case letters, numbers, and symbols.